bootstrapworld/curriculum/lessons/Data-Science/CODAP/codap-filtering/langs/en-us/slides.md

 ---
 {layout="Launch"}
-# Filtering Tables
+# Manually Filtering Tables

 Can you summarize the work that you just completed?

 <!--
 Invite a few students to share.
-When possible, urge students to break down their process into a series of concrete steps (_see below_).
+When possible, urge students to break down their process into a series of concrete steps (_see next slide_).
 This will prime them to better understand exactly what is going on in CODAP when the filtering happens nearly instantaneously (as will be the case in the subsequent portion of this lesson!).
 -->

 ---
 {layout="Launch"}
-# Filtering Tables
+# Manually Filtering Tables

 To create a table with only dogs, here's what we did: